| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 however allow you to ditch parenthesis to become more designer friendly,

-however keep in mind the expression given is _regular_ JavaScript:
+however keep in mind the expression given is _regular_ JavaScript: for user in users

 if user.role == 'admin'